Communism in Peru: History

 The first Peruvian political party to adopt communism as an ideology was the Peruvian Communist Party (Partido Comunista Peruano, PCP).
 It was originally founded as the Peruvian Socialist Party (PSP) in 1928 by a group of nine socialist sympathisers (known as the "Group of Lima"), which included Marxist philosopher and journalist José Carlos Mariátegui, and formally changed its name in 1930, following Mariátegui's death and his succession by Eudocio Ravines as party leader.

-Following a period of outright illegality, the group gradually incorporated itself into the legal political scene during the 1960s, which led to the disappointment with its so-called bureaucratic and collaborationist character, believing that guerrilla warfare was the only path to the establishment of a socialist state.
+Following a period of outright illegality, the group gradually incorporated itself into the legal political scene during the 1960s, which led to disappointment with its so-called bureaucratic and collaborationist character, believing that guerrilla warfare was the only path to the establishment of a socialist state.
 In 1962, a faction split and formed the National Liberation Army (ELN) a year later, which led such a military campaign until its defeat by 1965.

-Peruvian reception for Marxism was increased by the 1959 victory of the Cuban revolution and the Fidel Castro's declaration following Cuba post-Bay of Pigs invasion declaration that he was a Marxist-Leninist and always would be.
+Peruvian reception for Marxism was increased by the 1959 victory of the Cuban revolution and Fidel Castro's declaration following Cuba's post-Bay of Pigs invasion declaration that he was a Marxist-Leninist and always would be.

 Fernando Belaúnde Terry's administration was tolerant of the political left, and a variety of Marxist parties expanded during his time in office.

 In 1963, the ongoing Sino-Soviet split separated the PCP into two rival factions, one pro-Soviet and the other pro-Chinese.
 The latter subsequently split from the Peruvian Communist Party in January 1964 and adopted the name Peruvian Communist Party – Red Flag (PCP-BR).
 The party was originally led by Saturnino Paredes, José Sotomayor, and Abimael Guzmán.
 Due to internal disagreements among the party's three leaders, the party expelled several of its members in its early history.
 Two parties subsequently emerged from a 1969 split in the party: the Communist Party of Peru – Red Fatherland (PCP-PR) and the Communist Party of Peru – Shining Path (PCP-SL) (Note: Self-proclaimed as the "Communist Party of Peru" (PCP), but otherwise known as the "Shining Path" (SL).) led by Guzmán.
 Afterwards, Paredes became the party's sole leader and renamed the party "Peruvian Communist Party (Marxist–Leninist)".
 In response to the Sino-Albanian split, the party dropped its commitment to Maoism and aligned itself with the Party of Labour of Albania and Hoxhaism.
 In 1978, the "PCP-Mayoría" faction split from the PCP to form a more pro-Soviet branch, as it considered that the PCP had adopted Eurocommunism instead, operating until the 1980s.